brunexgeek/Beagle/README.md

 Beagle Programming Language
 ===========================

-This is the initial commit!
+This is the official Beagle programming language repository.
+Currently this repository only contains the Beagle ahead-of-time compiler, but soon will store the Beagle Standard Library (BSL).